orpheuslummis/Collaptz/README.md

 # Collaptz

-**Collaptz** is an open computational task, a collaborative verifiable system, to experiment the Collatz conjecture.
+**Collaptz** is an open computational task, a collaborative verifiable system, to empirically verify the Collatz conjecture.

 The computational integrity we obtain from running part of the computation in a zkVM allows to trustlessly distribute the computation, thereby allowing contributions from public/untrusted participants.